Sherry-Lehmann Wine & Spirits

-We are open Monday through Saturday, 9 AM to 7 PM (except major holidays).
+Monday through Friday, 9 AM to 7 PM

 During Prohibition, Jack Aaron was a well-known supplier of spirits and was regarded as a great connoisseur of whiskey.
 Naturally, after repeal, he decided to take his ready-made client base and go into the liquor business.
 So, on March 6, 1934, he founded Sherry Wine and Spirits Co., Inc.